Delfini (Zagreb band): Post breakup

 After Delifini's disbandment, Juran started working as a music manager.
-Ruić moved to the band Roboti, later started a career of a successful pop composer, and eventually moved to Australia.
+Ruić moved to the band Roboti, later started a career of a successful pop composer, and eventually, in 1980, moved to Australia.
+In 2014, Croatia Records released the double compilation album Gold Collection, featuring his songs written for different artists, including Delfini, Peta Rijeka, Stranci, Mak, Josipa Lisac, Ana Štefok, Tomislav Ivčić and others.
+Serbian guitarist Vladan Živanćević recorded instrumental covers of Ruić's songs for the album Crazy Sea, released by Croatia Records in 2020.
 Neidhart became a professor on the Zagreb Faculty of Architecture.
-Baković became an art photographer.
+Baković started a career in art photography.
 Katrandžijev worked as a composer, sound engineer and producer.
-Sarapa played in clubs, and in 1978 formed the band Stop.
+In 2018, Croatia Records released a compilation album with his songs composed for various artists, entitled Gold Collection – Jutro će promijeniti sve (Gold Collection – The Morning Will Change Everything).
+Sarapa performed in clubs, and in 1978 formed the band Stop.

-In 2005 Delfini songs "Gloria", "Najlepša kuća na prodaju" and "Kaleš bre Anđo" were released on the box set Kad je rock bio mlad - Priče sa istočne strane (1956-1970) (When Rock Was Young - East Side Stories (1956-1970)), released by Croatia Records and featuring songs by the pioneering Yugoslav rock acts.
+In 2005, Delfini songs "Gloria", "Najlepša kuća na prodaju" and "Kaleš bre Anđo" appeared on the box set Kad je rock bio mlad - Priče sa istočne strane (1956-1970) (When Rock Was Young - East Side Stories (1956-1970)), released by Croatia Records and featuring songs by the pioneering Yugoslav rock acts.
+In 2014, both Delfini EPs were released as a part of the box set Original EP Collection.